List of Quds Day demonstrations: Germany

 Almost 700 people participated the 2015 Quds Day rally in Berlin, Germany.
 The participants chanted "Child murderer Israel" and other slogans, according to German media outlets.
 A counter-rally comprising 250 participants was also held.
-Several members of Neturei Karta, a Jewish religious group opposing Zionism and calling for a dismantling of the State of Israel, took part in the rally.
+Several members of Neturei Karta, an anti-Zionist Jewish religious group that calls for a dismantling of the State of Israel, took part in the rally.

 Iran

-Millions of people hold rallies in 770 cities across Iran chanting "Down with America" and "Death to Israel" on Al-Quds Day.
+Millions of people held rallies in 770 cities across Iran chanting "Down with America" and "Death to Israel" on Al-Quds Day.